-The College Bound Scholarship Program promises tuition (at public tuition rates) and a small book allowance for income-eligible students who sign up in the 7th or 8th grade, work hard in school, stay out of legal trouble and successfully enroll in a participating higher-education institution when they graduate.
-This is an amazing opportunity that we want all eligible students to have!
+The College Bound Scholarship Program combines with other state aid to cover the average cost of tuition (at comparable public colleges), some fees and a small book allowance for income-eligible students who sign up in the 7th or 8th grade, work hard in school, stay out of legal trouble and successfully enroll in a participating higher-education institution when they graduate.

-Here’s a look at sign-up rates for the Road Map Project Region and affiliated school districts as of July 8:
+The region’s 2014 College Bound Scholarship sign-up rates will be updated weekly on this web page.
+Here’s a look at sign-up rates for the Road Map Project region and affiliated school districts as of April 17:

 Cost can present a major barrier for families and students interested in pursuing postsecondary education or technical training.
-However, the College Bound Scholarship Program can provide a big boost to students by combining with the State Need Grant to cover tuition and fees at public tuition rates for four-years of college.
+However, the College Bound Scholarship Program can provide a big boost to students by covering the average cost of tuition (at comparable public colleges), some fees and a small book allowance.
 In order to sign up for the scholarship, eligible students must apply by June 30 of their 8th grade year.
-In 2011-12, dozens of school and community-based partners helped sign up 89% of eligible Road Map region students (Class of 2016).
-This was a major feat considering there were more than 500 more eligible students than the previous year.
-In 2011, sign-ups reached 93%, up from just 53% three years ago.
+Thanks to the work of many partners, the percent of eligible 8th grade students with a completed scholarship application has increased from 51% in 2008-09 to 94% in 2012-13.
+This is a major feat considering the number of eligible students has increased each year.

 This campaign aims to increase the percent of eligible students who complete the College Bound Scholarship application by June 30 of their 8th grade year, an important Road Map Project Indicator of Student Success.